lovetoys/lovetoys/README.md

 The Entity is the basic object that is beeing administrated by the engine.
 It functions merely as a container for components.

+#### Entity(parent)
+- **parent** - Parent entity

+This function returns the new instance of an entity.
+If a parent entity is given, a reference to this entity will be stored in `self.parent`.
+Another reference to the newly created entity will be stored in `parent.children`.
+If there is no parent specified, but the engine got their master entity enabled, the created entity is automatically added to master entity's children.

+#### Entity:setParent(parent)
+- **parent** - Parent entity

+This function has to be used, if you want to set a parent after having it already added to the engine.
+This can be used to create classes that are derived from Entity as well.

 #### Entity:add(component)
 - **component** - (Table) Instance of a component.